 Truth from different perspectives

 Well, yes, they are, and neither side is “wrong”.
-The types of the instinctual triad is relating to the present, in the sense that their common issues centre around resisting being affected by reality — something which can only happen in the present.
-The types of the emotional triad is relating to the past, in the sense that their common issues centre around self-image, the material for which we get from the past.
-And the types of the intellectual triad is relating to the future, in the sense that their common issues centre around anxiety and worry, which is always relating to something we anticipate happening in the future.
+The types of the instinctual triad are relating to the present, in the sense that their common issues centre around resisting being affected by reality — something which can only happen in the present.
+The types of the emotional triad are relating to the past, in the sense that their common issues centre around self-image, the material for which we get from the past.
+And the types of the intellectual triad are relating to the future, in the sense that their common issues centre around anxiety and worry, which is always relating to something we anticipate happening in the future — fearing or worrying about something that already happened does not make sense.

 So, the Wisdom descriptions relate to the commonalities of each triad and spring from their shared issues and focus.
 The Stabile descriptions relate to what Wisdom would call the Hornevian groups (and what Stabile herself calls stances), and spring from these groups’ shared strategies for getting their (perceived) needs met.
 Both descriptions have merit — but if we just sort the information into our set of mental information cards, these two sets of descriptions will look contradictory.
 And consequently, however we ultimately choose to store the information, we’ll come away with a skewed picture of the types.
 If we get how they are meant to contribute to describing the types, however, both descriptions enrich our understanding.